Boosting the Press’s capabilities in managing advanced software development and delivering its enhanced digital products

-Our collaboration began by expanding the capabilities of Cambridge Core, the platform that brings together the Press’s academic books and journals publishing.
+Our collaboration began by expanding the capabilities of Cambridge Core, the platform that brings together CUP&A’s academic books and journals publishing.
 With over 1.6 million journal articles and 36,000+ books, Cambridge Core is the place to find valuable, useful, and inspirational research and academic information.

 Starting with six dedicated engineers, the collaboration now includes

 Most recently, CUP&A launched Cambridge Open Engage, its early and open content and collaboration platform.
 Developed in-house with Future Processing and in consultation with researchers, the platform expands on the technology behind Cambridge Core to publish early and open research outputs.